lzqsd/TransparentShapeReconstruction/README.md

 6. Go to `PointCloud` directory, run `python sampleGTPointUniformly.py --mode train` and `python sampleGTPointUniformly.py --mode test`.
    * It will sample uniformly on the ground-truth shape.
 The sampled results will be saved in `.npy` file in the shape directory.
 7. Run `python sampleVisualHullPoint.py --mode train` and `python sampleVisualHullPoint.py --mode test`
    * It will first sample points uniformly on visual hull geometry and the find their nearest neighbor points on the ground-truth geometry.
+The results will be saved in `.npy` files in the shape directory.